Arjuna: The game of dice

 As heir to the lordship of Kurukshetra, Yudhishthira had attracted the unwelcome attention of his Kaurava cousin, Duryodhana, who sought the throne.
 The royal consecration involved an elaborate Vedic ceremony called rajasuya which extended over several years and included the playing of a ritualised game of dice.
 This particular game, described as "Indian literature's most notorious dice game" by Williams, was rigged by Duryodhana, causing Yudhishthira to gamble and lose everything, including his kingdom and his shared wife Draupadi.
 He and his brothers only obtained their freedom because Draupadi offered herself to the Kauravas in exchange.
 She was then humiliated by them so much that revenge for her treatment became a further motivation for the Pandavas in the rivalry with their cousins.
-During her humiliation, Karna called her a whore for marrying five men.
+During her humiliation, Karna called her an unchaste for marrying five men.
 This led Arjuna to take a vow of killing Karna.
 The brothers, including Arjuna, were forced into a 12-year exile, to be followed by a year living incognito if Yudhishthira was to regain his kingdom.